paulviet/Pewlett-Hackard-Analysis/README.md

 ORDER BY e.emp_no ASC, de.to_date DESC;
 ```

 in [internal_candidates.csv](DATA/internal_candidates.csv) generated from the SQL above from '1965-01-01' to '1961-02-01' allows as many as 73,705 candidates to be eligible for the mentoring program from an workforce reduced to 167,666 people (240,124 current - 72,458 retiring staff).
-However that would require P-H to seek to fill new vacancies from current staffs and require retraining for those positions as well, but they will end up with a similar issue again in employment since the where the graph above shows that the X and Y is increasing in both axes instead of a flat Y axis.
-A flat line would be preferred for a normal influx of retirement and new hires to replace open positions.
+However that would require P-H to seek to fill new vacancies from current staffs and require retraining for those positions as well, but they will end up with a similar issue again in employment since the age of employees is skewed higher do to the current the youngest age of employee is from 1961.
+There is a mean of about 50 employees a day that have been hired

 ![employee_birthdates](images/employee_birthdates.png)

-The most ideal solution is for P-H to seek outside hires with the idea of looking for long term candidates to follow this flattened in hiring. and flattening the Age x Employee headcount line.
-To flatten the line there must be a consistent hiring cycle to allow the staffing and to seek younger candidates.
-Also to note is to review prior Retirements

-Looking at it the entire history of the company, the oldest employee was born in 1952-02-01 and the youngest employee is born in 1965-02-01

-P-H should have been hiring a mean of 50 employees a day to offset 50 employees a day that have started coming of age towards retirement.
-The below charge shows that hiring practices have gone down an even line since the inception of the company to around 2001-01-28 when the last employee was hired.
+and the gradual decline in new hires since the inception of the company in the 1985 until ending of new hires completely in 2001-01-28.

 ![hires_by_date](images/hires_by_date.png)

+The most ideal solution is for P-H is to seek outside hires with the idea of looking for long term candidates to continue the flattened line of birthdays in hiring.

+Most importantly, P-H needs to hire 72,458 employees before the silver tsunami happens to maintain the human resources for business